Technical Details

 Control RGB LED

-There are two user-configurable buttons that can be assigned to different functions:
+The device has two user-configurable hardware buttons that can be assigned to different functions.

 ButtonConnected GPIO Pin